marcusoftnet/marcusoftnet.github.io/_posts/2015-03-30-saying-thank-you-for-agile-manifesto.md

 Last autumn I met one of the signatories of the [Agile Manifesto](http://agilemanifesto.org) in real life.
 At the [Agile Singapore](http://2014.agilesingapore.org/) conference.

 I didn't think much about that until he ([James Grenning](http://www.renaissancesoftware.net/blog/)) mentioned it in the beginning of one of his talk.
-He told some anectodes about that meet-up.
+He told some anecdotes about that meet-up.
 In honestly so would I if I was at that weekend in Snowbird.

 There I was.
 Also a speaker at this conference half-around the world.
 Working with management for the Salvation Army in Indonesia, being invited to the conference since I've [written a book on Kanban](http://www.amazon.com/Kanban-Action-Marcus-Hammarberg/dp/1617291056/).